aionnetwork/aion-docs/developers/apis/web3-js/_index.md

 ## API Documentation

 The API documentation is hosted on the [`aion_web3` Github Wiki pages](https://github.com/aionnetwork/aion_web3/wiki).
-Checkout the [Examples section](/developers/apis/web3-js/examples) to find out how to interact with the Aion Web3 API.
+Checkout the [examples section](/developers/apis/web3-js/examples) to find out how to interact with the Aion Web3 API.